edvinand/OmegaV_BLE_Course/README.md

 <br>

 Next, create a function to initiate the LEDs and buttons.
 I will call mine `static void configure_dk_buttons_leds(void)`.
 The first thing we need to do in this function is to enable the LEDs.
-Looking in dk_buttons_and_leds.h, we can look for a function that does about that.
+Looking in `dk_buttons_and_leds.h`, we can look for a function that does about that.
 Try adding `dk_leds_init()` to your configure_dk_buttons_leds() function.
 Since this function returns and int, we would like to check the return value.

 ```C
     int err;